Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 For Requirements and Test Runs the quick filter panel additionally shows a dropdown for **Releases**.
 Picking a release will filter the list to only show items that are set for that particular release.

 #### Sorting
 Many artifact lists let you sort by a specific column (either ascending or descending).
 To change the column being sorted, click on the up or down arrow icon next to the title of that column.
 Click the other icon will reverse the sort order.
 The currently sorted column is indicated by the darker arrow.
 When you save a filter it will always save the selected sort.

 ### Show / Hide Columns
 This drop-down list allows you to change the fields that are displayed in the artifact list as columns for the current product.
 To show a column that is not already displayed, simply select that column from the list of "Show..." column names and to hide an existing column, simply select that column from the list of "Hide..." column names.
 This is stored on a per-product basis, so you can have different display settings for each product that you are a member of.
 The fields can be any of the built-in fields or any of the custom properties set up by the product owner.

 ### Right-Click Context Menu

-SpiraPlan® provides a shortcut -- called the *context menu* - for accessing some of the most commonly used functions, so that you don't need to move your mouse up to the toolbar each time.
+Spira provides a shortcut -- called the *context menu* - for accessing some of the most commonly used functions, so that you don't need to move your mouse up to the toolbar each time.
 To access the context menu, right-click on any of the rows in the artifacts list and the following menu will be displayed (the one below is specific to requirements - different artifacts have different options in the *context menu*):

 ![](img/Requirements_Management_90.png)